alexmicic/jQuery.futureDatepicker/README.md

 ```

 ## Usage
 After you included script into your page, you need to create an element that will initialize future datepicker and save the value of the chosen date.
-To do that, you can simply add an input element with unique ID and then add a plugin call, like on the example below:
+To do that, you can simply add an input element with unique ID and then add a plugin call, like in the example below:
 ```html
 <!DOCTYPE html>
 <html>